sagemathinc/cocalc-doc/source/teaching-create-course.rst

     Some email services, notably Hotmail and Yahoo Mail, may silently block emails sent from our service.
 In that case, an invitation to sign up will not appear in the inbox or spam folder of the intended recipient and another method must be used to communicate sign-up information to the student.

-.. index:: Course; reconfigure student projects
+.. index:: Courses; reconfigure student projects
 .. index:: Reconfigure student projects
-.. index:: Course; re-send email invitations
+.. index:: Courses; re-send email invitations
 .. index:: Re-send student email invitations

 **Reconfiguring student projects and re-issuing email invitations.**